agkabongo/weatherapp/README.md

 - 👯 Currently learning Laravel and Vue.js

 ## Weather App
 ⚡ The Vue Weather App allows the user to search for the current weather for a city.
-This application was developed to provide examples of how to unit test Vue components.
+This application was developed to provide examples of how to use Vue.

 ---